grafana/scenes/docusaurus/docs/core-concepts.md

 ```

 :::info
-Keep in mind that your Grafana instance must have specified data source configured.
+Keep in mind that your Grafana instance must have a specified data source configured.
 :::

-For `SceneQueryRunner` to work, a time range has to be added to a Scene.
-Each scene object has `$timeRange` property to which `SceneTimeRange` scene object can be added.
-To specify time range for the query runner created in previous example, add `$timeRange` property in the object passed to the constructor:
+For `SceneQueryRunner` to work, a time range has to be added to a scene.
+Each scene object has a `$timeRange` property to which the `SceneTimeRange` scene object can be added.
+To specify a time range for the query runner created in the previous example, add the `$timeRange` property in the object passed to the constructor:

 ```tsx
 import { SceneQueryRunner, SceneTimeRange } from '@grafana/scenes';